Image 1 of 1

 Let’s break down the research and see why adding Ceylon cinnamon daily can be a smart step for your health.

-Ceylon cinnamon improves insulin sensitivity and slows the breakdown of carbohydrates in the digestive tract, helping to stabilize blood sugar levels.
+Ceylon cinnamon improves insulin sensitivity and slows the breakdown of carbohydrates in the digestive tract which helps to stabilize blood sugar levels.

 A 2019 study in the Journal of Diabetes Science and Technology found that cinnamon reduced fasting blood sugar and improved HbA1c in type 2 diabetic patients.